Varuno8/varun-tyagi-verse/README.md

      -d '{"message":"ping"}'
    ```

-5. Finally, start the Vite dev server
+5. Start the Vite dev server
 ```sh
 npm run dev
 ```

-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+6. Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### Building for Production